Women’s basketball will look to build on last weekend's thrilling games with road contests against Yale on Friday and Brown on Saturday.

 “Consistency has been big, and Devon’s been more consistent in practice,” Griffith said.
 “Devon was solid this weekend—I was really proud of her effort.”

-As Columbia approaches the halfway mark of the Ivy season, such consistency—both from Roeper and the team as a whole—will be essential for the Lions’ efforts towards reaching the first-ever Ivy League tournament.
+As Columbia approaches the halfway mark of the Ivy season, such consistency—both from Roeper and the team as a whole—will be essential for the Lions’ efforts toward reaching the first-ever Ivy League tournament.

 Tipoff in New Haven is scheduled for 6 p.m. on Friday, and Saturday’s contest in Providence will begin at 4 p.m.